Written by Bryan Reid – Director, Business Development Space Systems. Originally published in MilSatMagazine, March 2016

 Once a satellite is in orbit, every day that the mission can be extended adds direct value to the bottom line.
 Efficient, accurate and dynamic control of propellant enables fuel optimization, systems are simpler, more precise, contain fewer components and weigh less.

-System designers can count on predictable, droop-free regulation performance throughout the mission life, enabling more efficient budgeting of propellant.
+System designers can count on predictable, droop-free regulation performance throughout the mission life, enabling more efficient budgeting of propellant firefox free german windows xp.
 With reduced weight, operators also have more options for additional payload, such as packing more fuel and planning to keep the satellite deployed longer, or adding a greater number of sensors for more capabilities.
 This new level of flexibility is directly enabled by multi-functionality—the less space required for critical systems, the more room for fuel or payload.

 In this environment, and as satellites such as Spacebus Neo are being designed for longer deployment, the limitations and complexities of mechanical regulation have become more profound.
-System engineers and propulsion architects must build-in additional propellant to account for leakage, accommodate the mission, and protect decommissioning maneuvers.
+System engineers and propulsion architects must build-in additional propellant to account for leakage, accommodate the mission, and protect decommissioning maneuvers hair salon 3 for free.
 Because every kilogram onboard reduces payload options, developers must explore proven new methods well before designing their electric propulsion system architecture.

 In the risk-averse culture that drives space technology, multi-functionality offers essential value —creating system-level impact on next generation satellite design including reducing costs and component count, eliminating long-term leakage and enabling significantly greater flexibility in mission performance.